Jonathan Littell

-Jonathan Littell (born October 10, 1967) is a writer living in Barcelona.
-He grew up in France and the United States and is a citizen of both countries.
-After acquiring his bachelor's degree he worked for a humanitarian organisation for nine years, leaving his job in 2001 in order to concentrate on writing.
+Jonathan Littell (born October 10, 1967) is an American-born writer living in Barcelona.
 His first novel written in French, The Kindly Ones (2006; Les Bienveillantes), won two major French awards, including the Prix Goncourt and the Prix de l'Académie française.

+Littell grew up in France and the United States and is a citizen of both countries.
+After acquiring his bachelor's degree, he worked for a humanitarian organisation for nine years, leaving his job in 2001 in order to concentrate on writing.

 Early life and career

 Littell is the son of author Robert Littell.
 Although his grandparents were Jews who emigrated from Russia to the United States at the end of the 19th century, Littell does not define himself as a Jew "at all," and is quoted as saying, "for me Judaism is more [of] a historical background."

 Born in New York City, Littell arrived in France at age three, then completed part of his education in his native country from age 13 to 16, before returning to France to achieve his baccalauréat.
 He returned again to the United States where he attended Yale University and graduated with a bachelor's degree in 1989.
-During his years in Yale, he finished his first book, Bad Voltage, and later on met William S. Burroughs, who left a lasting impression on him.
+During his years at Yale, he finished his first book, Bad Voltage, and later on met William S. Burroughs, who left a lasting impression on him.
 Due to his influence, he started to read Burroughs, as well as Sade, Blanchot, Genet, Céline, Bataille and Beckett.
 Afterwards, he worked as a translator, rendering French works by Sade, Blanchot, Genet and Quignard into English.
 At the same time, he started to write a ten-volume book, but gave up the project after the third volume.

 From 1994 to 2001, he worked for the international humanitarian organization Action Against Hunger, working mainly in Bosnia and Herzegovina, but also in Chechnya, Democratic Republic of Congo, Sierra Leone, Caucasus, Afghanistan and Moscow.
 In January 2001 he was victim of an ambush in Chechnya, during which he was slightly wounded.
 In the same year he decided to quit his job in order to concentrate on the research of his second book, The Kindly Ones.
 During that time, he also worked as a consultant for humanitarian organizations.

-Littell obtained French citizenship (while being able to keep the American one) in March 2007 after French officials made use of a clause stating that any French speaker whose "meritorious actions contribute to the glory of France" are allowed to become citizens, despite not fulfilling the requirement that he live in France for more than six months out of the year.
+Littell obtained French citizenship (while being able to keep his American citizenship) in March 2007 after French officials made use of a clause stating that any French speaker whose "meritorious actions contribute to the glory of France" are allowed to become citizens, despite not fulfilling the requirement that he live in France for more than six months out of the year.